Daniel Ohene Agyekum: Canada

-USA
+United States

-Agyekum was appointed in October 2009 by President John Evans Atta Mills to serve as Ghana's Ambassador to USA with co-accreditation in Mexico, the Virgin Islands, Belize, and Saint Kitts and Nevis.
+Agyekum was appointed in October 2009 by President John Evans Atta Mills to serve as Ghana's Ambassador to the United States with co-accreditation in Mexico, the Virgin Islands, Belize, and Saint Kitts and Nevis.
 He presented his letter of credentials to President Barack Obama at the White House on 24 February 2010, two months after assuming office on 7 December 2009.
 He was joined by his family during the occasion.
 Out of the fact he had served as ambassador to Canada previously in 1982 to 1992, the Ghanaian community in the US warmly welcomed his appointment.

 He was as a member of the delegation which included then Minister of Communications, Haruna Iddrisu, that represented Ghana at the 18th Plenipotentiary Conference of the International Telecommunication Union (ITU) in Guadalajara, Mexico in October 2010, that helped Ghana to maintain its seat on the 48-member council.
 He later presented his letter of credentials also to Mexican President Felipe Calderon at the Ceremonial Hall of the National Palace in Mexican City on 20 January 2011 even though he had already been working in that capacity since his appointment and arrival at the Embassy of Ghana in Washington, D.C.